-John M. Demarest, president of the Sage Foundation Homes Company, makes the following statement proposition.
-"The Homes Company believes that an apartment house independent this would The fromes Company believes that an apartment house could be erected on this site, and in its judgment this would be the proper architectural development for the property.
+"In another part of the BULLETIN appears an article referring to a movement by a number of the residents of the Gardento purchase and develop what is known as Block 12.
+The Sage Foundation Homes Company considers it proper and desirable, at this time, to make a statement concerning the proposition.
+"The Homes Company believes that an apartment house its independ this would could be erected on this site, and in its judgment this would be the proper architectural development for the property.
 The Homes Company has refused an offer of \$100,000 cash for the property.
-The Homes Company believes that the property for private dwellings, is reasonable at the price given the corporation.
-If sold for apartment heater price given the corporation.
+The Homes Company believes that the property, for private dwellings, is reasonable at the price gives the corporation.
 If sold for apartment house purposes the property would be worth considerably more than twice as much as the price fixed for the community.
-However, the Homes Company has decided that if the people of the community desire to purchase this block in order to develop it along lines which, in their judgment, is in the best interests of the community as a whole, the Homes Company is then willing to sell at a price less than it would otherwise consider.
+However, the Homes Company has decided that if the people of the community desire to purchase this block in order to develop it along lines which, in their judgment, is in the best interests of the community as a whole, the Homes Company is then willing to sell at a price less than it would otherwise consider.'